 ‘Bike’ and own store

-Alberto, the German brand that in trousers, believes in functionality.
+Alberto, the German brand that specializes in trousers, believes in functionality.
 Its newly launched ‘Bike’ model is designed to make cycling more comfortable and fashionable and features a high-rise back, an anti-slip band worked into the extendable waistband to prevent the shirt tucked into the trousers from slipping out, and a water- and dirt-repellent ecorepel® coating.
 Reflective elements adorn the cuffs and the back pockets, enhancing the rider’s on-road security.
 ‘Bike’ comes in five fabrics and retails at 99-129 EUR.
 Alberto has recently opened its first store in Mönchengladbach.
 More on www.wearglobalnetwork.com.

 alberto-pants.com